Roman2K/alerterr/README.md

 > Pipe any command's errors to Slack

-STDOUT, STDERR and exit code are passed through as if the command was executed directly.
+Passes through stdout, stderr, and exit code as if the command was executed directly.
 In case of non-zero exit-status, the contents of both output streams is posted to a Slack webhook.
-With `--on_ok`, post even upon successful runs.
+With `--on_ok`, post even upon success.

 ## Usage